Contingencyplana/making_friends_0/story.md

 He has sewn them together with infinitely loving care.
 He has waited through rage and regret, bitterness and frustration, storm and silence.

-And then… as a great tree of lightning crashes down on the house, the first twitch.
+And then... as a great tree of lightning crashes down on the house, the first twitch.
 A finger spasms.
 An eyelid trembles.
 A stitched mouth shifts, as though it longs to shape a word.

 The Lonely Doctor, exultant, roars into the rolling booming thunder: